hzlbbfrog/CrackSeU/README.md

 | **CrackSeU-M**             | **85.85**         | **81.53**         | **88.66**           | **3.58**            | **15.04**       |
 | **CrackSeU-L**             | **86.39**         | **82.09**         | **89.11**           | **4.62**            | **28.22**       |

-It is worth noting that the number of parameters of **CrackSeU-L** is 4.62.
+It is worth noting that the number of parameters of **CrackSeU-L** is 4.62M.
+In the original paper, we mistakenly considered the parameters of the SOB so that the data is 4.70M and a little higher than the true #Param.
+(4.62M).
+We are really sorry if this makes you confused.

 ### Quantitative evaluation of different models on Deepcrack
 | **Method**                 | **m IoU (%)**  | **mi IoU (%)** | **mi Dice (%)** | **F1 score** | **#Param.
 (M)** |**MACs (G)** |